 Palm Oil Drops as Declining Malaysian Exports May Boost Reserves

-Palm oil fell on speculation that a decline in exports from Malaysia, the world’s second-largest producer, may expand stockpiles of the tropical oil used in everything from noodles to detergents.
+producer, may expand stockpiles of the tropical oil used in

 The contract for April delivery retreated as much as 0.5 percent to 2,546 ringgit ($763) a metric ton on the Bursa Malaysia Derivatives and ended the morning session at 2,550 ringgit.
 Futures declined 3.8 percent in January, the first monthly drop in four.